dxw/room-usage-dashboard/README.md

 ### Rooms

-New rooms are defined in the `ROOMS` hash as instances of `Room`.
+Rooms and their associated calendars are defined in `rooms.json`.
 You'll need their Google Calendar identifier, which you can find in the calendar's settings page.